'NCP will wait for Congress' decision on lending support to Shiv Sena'

 Mumbai, Nov 11: With the deadlock over government formation continuing in Maharashtra, NCP leader Nawab Malik on Monday said it is the responsibility of "all of us" to give an alternative considering the plight of people in the state.
 Malik, however, said the NCP will take any decision in consensus with its ally Congress in the evening.
 He also said that communication was going on between the Shiv Sena and NCP.

-Amid talks that the NCP and Congress may support the Shiv Sena in forming government, Malik told reporters here that there is a need to reach a consensus on "certain big issues" while working out a common minimum programme.
+Amid talks that the NCP and Congress may support the Shiv Sena in forming the government, Malik told reporters here that there is a need to reach a consensus on "certain big issues" while working out a common minimum programme.
 "It is the responsibility of us all to give an alternative given the plight of the people and farmers.
-We are expecting a decision from the Congress.
-If there is a consensus, we will proceed towards government formation," the NCP chief spokesperson said.
+We are expecting a decision from Congress.
+If there is a consensus, we will proceed towards government formation," the NCP spokesperson said.

 Malik, however, said the NCP will not proceed with its decision till the Congress leadership takes a call on government formation in the state.
 The Congress' top leaders will hold parleys in Delhi at 4 pm on Monday.
-"We will take decision based on their decision.
-We will take decision together as he fought the election in alliance," Malik said.
+"We will take a decision based on their decision.
+We will take decision together as he fought the election in the alliance," Malik said.

 Maharashtra Politics: Numbers, possibilities; Will Congress support a 'saffron' party

 "Our party is ready to give an alternative.
 But we have maintained right from the beginning that any decision be taken together with the Congress," he said.
 With the Uddhav Thackeray-led party making efforts to reach out to the NCP, Malik said, "The communication from the Shiv Sena is on.
 It was there earlier too, it is on even now.
-But until the Congress takes any decision, we will not take any decision."
+But until Congress takes any decision, we will not take any decision."
 Ahead of the NCP's core committee meeting in the morning here, senior party leader Praful Patel said they have not taken any decision yet on the ongoing impasse.
-"This is a serious issue.

-The BJP, which is the single largest party in the state with 105 seats, on Sunday decided against staking claim to form government for want of adequate numbers.
+The BJP, which is the single largest party in the state with 105 seats, on Sunday decided against staking claim to form the government for want of adequate numbers.

 Maharashtra: Shiv Sena played the game a bit too long, took the fight a bit too far